<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[St. Louis Government News]]></category>

-<guid isPermaLink="false">https://stlhomelife.com/community-invited-to-baden-and-north-pointe-neighborhood-plan-open-house-and-public-hearing/</guid>
+<guid isPermaLink="false">https://stlhomelife.com/city-of-st-louis-moves-over-120-approved-properties-into-demolition-pipeline-with-state-sb1-funding-support/</guid>

 <slash:comments>0</slash:comments>